Steve Rixon: Career

 Rixon was not selected for the 1978-79 Ashes, the selectors preferring John Maclean, and then Kevin Wright.
 Wright took the position of wicketkeeper for the 1979 tours of England and India.
-Rod Marsh returned to the test side in 1979-80 and remained Australia's first choice keeper until his retirement in 1984.
+Rod Marsh returned to the test team in 1979-80 and remained Australia's first choice keeper until his retirement in 1984.

 Rixon was back up wicketkeeper on the 1981 Ashes tour of England.

 In 1981-82 Rixon captained NSW in the absence of Rick McCosker.

 Rod Marsh elected not to tour Sri Lanka in 1982.
-However, the selectors picked Roger Woolley as keeper instead.

-Rod Marsh announced his retirement in 1984 prior to the tour of the West Indies.
-Australia picked Roger Woolley as the keeper, with Wayne Phillips as reserve.
+However, the selectors picked Roger Woolley as keeper instead of Rixon.
+Marsh announced his retirement in 1984 prior to the tour of the West Indies.
+Australia picked Woolley as the keeper, with Wayne Phillips as reserve.
 During that tour, Woolley was injured before the first test and Phillips was picked as keeper.
 Phillips ended up playing four tests in that position, scoring a century in one of them.
 He played one test as a specialist with Woolley keeping.

-Wayne Phillips' performances was seen to be one of the few successes of the 1984 West Indies tour, and Australia kept him on as wicketkeeper for the first two tests against the West Indies at home over the 1984-85 summer.
+Phillips' performances was seen to be one of the few successes of the 1984 West Indies tour, and Australia kept him on as wicketkeeper for the first two tests against the West Indies at home over the 1984-85 summer.
 Phillips was then injured and Rixon was recalled to replace him for the third test.
 This followed Rixon scoring a century in the Sheffield Shield.

 Rixon scored 0 and 16 but took 7 catches.
 In the fourth test he scored 0 and 17.
 In the fifth test, which Australia won, he scored 20, took three catches and made a stumping.

 Rixon was selected on the 1985 Ashes tour of England as reserve keeper, with Phillips as first choice.
 Then Rixon announced he had signed to play for two seasons in South Africa.
 He was dropped from the Ashes squad and banned from first class cricket in Australia for two seasons.

 Rixon played for the Australian XI in the rebel tour of South Africa over two summers, 1985–86 and 1986–87, but on his return was unable to rejoin the national team.

 He returned to NSW for the 1987–88 season but only played three first class games.